 1. Align the impulses with your target group!

-“Throwing around fancy multimedia impulses doesn’t help at all if they don’t fit the target group!”
+“If I throw around fancy multimedia impulses, it still doesn’t help – if they don’t fit the target group!”
 (Annika Griese)

-This means: Analyze who your participants are and what changes they really need for their daily lives before developing the transfer impulses.
-Set appropriate priorities in your content: For example, impulses about “Giving good feedback” may look completely different for a group of experienced managers than for a team of newcomers.
+This means: Analyze who your participants actually are and what changes they really need for their everyday life before developing the transfer impulses.
+Set appropriate focuses in your content: For example, impulses on the topic of “giving good feedback” can look completely different for a group of experienced executives than for a team of newcomers.

-2. Adapt the impulses to your participants’ competencies!
+2. Adapt the impulses to the competencies of your participants!

-“You can do a lot with digital impulses – but if they don’t resonate with the participants, they unfortunately won’t work.”
+“A lot can be done with digital impulses – but if they don’t resonate with participants, they unfortunately don’t work.”
 (Annika Griese)

-This particularly refers to media competencies: Can your participants actually understand a video?
-Do they have comprehension problems with texts?
-Choose the media that make the content most accessible to your participants.
-If your target group is comfortable with various media – then utilize the digital variety to create diverse impulses.
+This particularly refers to media competencies: Can your participants actually handle a video?
+Do they perhaps have comprehension issues with texts?
+Choose the medium that makes the content easiest for your participants to access.
+If your target audience can handle various media – then use the digital variety to create diverse impulses.

-“Spent a lot of money, nice catering, a lovely day in the hotel.
-But what happens to what you learned?”
+“Spent a lot of money, nice catering included, had a lovely day in the hotel.
+But what happens with what you learned?”
 (Annika Griese)

-First, consider what the goal of the training or coaching actually is: What exactly should participants learn?
+First, think about what the goal of the training or coaching is: What exactly should participants learn?
 What should change?
-Once you’re sure you’ve grasped the core point, move on to the next step: Develop impulses that specifically aim at these goals.
-No goals, no good transfer impulses!
+Once you’re sure you have captured the core point, move on to the next step: develop impulses that specifically target these goals.
+Without a goal, there are no good transfer impulses!

-With these three tips, you will be able to create goal- and participant-oriented transfer impulses that make your blended learning sustainable in the long term – and offer your participants a varied and exciting learning process.
+With these three tips, you can create target- and participant-oriented transfer impulses that make your blended learning sustainable in the long term – and provide your participants with a varied and exciting learning process.

 Are you new to the world of blended learning or want to improve your existing concept?
 Then get our free guide for trainers now and take the first step!